scicloj/blog/content/md/pages/reading.md

  :navbar? true
  :toc true}

+> NOTE: Feedback is greatly appreciated on the reading list, as many articles and references were discovered over the last few years.
+Some content may be missing and others may no longer be relevant.
+> Your feedback and Pull Requests are most gratefully appreciated

 Here are some suggested reading materials.

 Do you wish to add your tutorial to this list?
 Do you have any suggestions for this list? - [Let us talk](../about/#where)!